 This small, schooling fish has the satisfying, meaty texture and mild flavor typical of big fish, along with a mighty list of nutrients.
-Eating Atlantic mackerel is a more sustainable choice too, since they’re abundant and low on the ocean food chain.
+While Atlantic mackerel are sometimes confused with their cousins, Spanish mackerel, Atlantics are smaller, live lower on the food chain and are generally abundant, making them more sustainable than larger fish.
 Ours are from a well-managed fishery in northern Spain, using hook and line, with little to no bycatch.

 Nutrition: Small but Mighty